Traveling has always been one of my passions. It exposes us to new cultures and experiences and makes the world a more tolerant place.

 Winemaking at the Chateau de Pintray

 While Jean Christophe works the winery, his charming wife, Anne, runs the Bed and Breakfast.
-As we pulled into Chateau de Pintray, Anne warmly greeted us, and we quickly came to the conclusion that she is a delightful bundle of joy and energy.
-After a quick tour of the chateau we realized that we had once again made the right choice of accommodations, and our only regret was that we could not stay longer.
+As we pulled into Chateau de Pintray, Anne warmly greeted us, and we quickly concluded that she is a delightful bundle of joy and energy.
+After a quick tour of the chateau, we realized that we had once again made the right choice of accommodations, and our only regret was that we could not stay longer.

 Chateau de Pintray has five very large, comfortable, and tastefully decorated rooms with two on the first floor and three on the upper level.
 Two of the rooms are family suites that have two sleeping areas for those traveling with children.
 The bathrooms are clean and spacious and our room had a picturesque view out to the vineyard.

 Looking for a wine cave to explore then head to Montlouis Caves located just a few minutes from Pintray.
-A few miles further west toward Tours, and there are a number of wineries and wine caves to explore not to mention the wine tasting.
+A few miles further west toward Tours, and there are several wineries and wine caves to explore not to mention the wine tasting.